Ensya/Sale-Performance-GameZone/README.md

 # Sale Performance - Exploratory Data Analysis

 ## Project Background
-GameZone  -  a fictional company founded in 2018 is selling new and refurbished gaming producrs all around the world, and they are mostly sell their products through their online website, mobile app and variety of marketing channels.
-With more than 20k records.
+GameZone  -  a fictional company founded in 2018 is selling new and refurbished gaming products all around the world, and they are mostly sell their products through their online website, mobile app and variety of marketing channels.

-This project will show how can I solve real business problems.
+The goal of this project was to extract actionable insights on sales performance, customer trends, regional growth, and product performance using interactive dashboards and data modeling.
+The analysis supports business decisions in marketing, inventory, and regional strategy.

 The Excel file with multiple sheets ( raw and cleaned ones) for this analysis can be found [[here](https://github.com/Ensya/Sale-Performance-GameZone/gamezone-orders-data.xlsx)]